ROTARTSI82/blog/src/markdown/2025/categories-0711.md

 monoid: the set has some elements, and there is a multiplication on those elements and an identity element.
 Note that the $I$ object in $\textbf{Set}$ would be the singleton set (a set with one element).

-Notice how this exactly lines up with our monad $T$, if we consider it to be an object in the category of endofunctors on $\textbf{Hask}$.
+Notice how this exactly lines up with our monad $T$ if we consider it to be an object in the category of endofunctors on $\textbf{Hask}$.
 Remember how we defined our monad's $\mu$ and $\eta$ to be natural transformations on
 $\textbf{Hask}$?
 Now that we are working in the category of endofunctors on $\textbf{Hask}$, these become exactly the morphisms necessary for $T$ (which is an endofunctor on $\textbf{Hask}$ and thus an object in this new category) to be considered a monoid.
-And obviously the $I$ object is $\textbf{1}_\mathcal{C}$, the identity endofunctor that does nothing, as we saw in the definition for $\nu$.
+And obviously the $I$ object is $\textbf{1}_\mathcal{C}$, the identity endofunctor that does nothing, as we saw in the definition for $\eta$.

 But there's also a subtle problem in our initial definition of a monoid: morphisms must be between objects of the same category, so for us to have a $\mu : M \otimes M \to M$, we need $M \otimes M$ to be an object in our initial category!